NucleiAv/GETDNS/README.md

 # GETDNS
-A Chrome browser extension that allows users to query DNS settings for any website or URL, offering the ability to select from various individual record types to retrieve.
+GETDNS is a Chrome browser extension that allows users to query DNS settings for any website or URL, offering the ability to select from various individual record types to retrieve.
 These include A records, NS (Name Server) records, CNAME (Canonical Name) records, SOA (Start of Authority) records, MX (Mail Exchange) records, TXT records, AAAA records (IPv6 addresses), and SRV (Service) records.
 ## Install
 You can install the extension here - https://chromewebstore.google.com/detail/getdns/pllbdkjimkbdldkeembemoidhggkpmje